-(J) Discussion of the utility’s preferred resource portfolio and its rationale.
+(J) Discussion of the utility’s preferred resource portfolio and the utility’s rationale for its selection.

 (2) The utility is encouraged to hold additional meetings as appropriate.

 (3) The schedule for meetings shall be determined by the utility and shall: